codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/git-triggers.md

 The default behavior triggers the pipeline on a commit action.
 Override the default behavior by adding any one of the predefined strings anywhere in the commit message.

+>**NOTE**:
->NOTE: Remember to include the opening and closing parentheses when adding the strings.
+Remember to include the opening and closing parentheses when adding the strings.

 * `[skip ci]`
 * `[ci skip]`